4 Ways to Get From Tulum to Bacalar

 Read more about the things to do in Bacalar in my dedicated post.

-You could also fly to Cancun and then get to Bacalar by car making a nice road trip itinerary from Cancun to Bacalar.
+You could also fly to Cancún and then drive to Bacalar, creating a nice road trip itinerary from Cancún to Bacalar.

 Book your transfer from Cancun to Bacalar